Who will you choose to become?

 4. The Contrarians

 Contrarians are skeptics by default.
 They view a lot of what normal people believe to be laws as just beliefs we’ve all grown accustomed to.
 They question these real-world practices exposing ugly biases and power structures along the way so they can suggest new, hyper-efficient and often counter-intuitive approaches.
-These people are greatly concerned about unlocking and maximising existing value, and consistently do so by being activists and calling out those in power.
+These people are greatly concerned about unlocking and maximizing existing value, and consistently do so by being activists and calling out those in power.